 Nature Centers

-Nature centers are amazing places to bring kids—they let children connect with nature firsthand, no matter the weather.
-Most offer special activities like story time, family hikes, and even campfires.
-Bonus: Many nature centers are free!
+Nature centers are amazing places to bring kids.
+They help children connect with nature firsthand, in any weather.
+Many offer special activities like story time, family hikes, and campfires.
+Many are free.

-- Holliday Park Nature Center (Indianapolis): Features the White River Water Table, Music of the Wetlands Exhibit, and a forest canopy viewing area.
+- Holliday Park Nature Center (Indianapolis): White River Water Table, Music of the Wetlands Exhibit, and a forest canopy viewing area.
 Free.

 - Eagle Creek Earth Discovery Center (Indianapolis): See live creatures, a beehive, and hands-on nature exhibits.
 Free with park admission.